 Every action, every decision, every choice is a vote to make reality what you want it to be.
 Please help promote each other.

 A US based author that is focused on community building and abstract level analysis of society.
-Author of the thesis “Radical Civility” (accessible here), I stray away from the strict socialist appeal of material analysis and focus on how to combine that with the scope that we understand those materials through.
+Author of the thesis “Radical Civility” (accessible here), I stray away from the strict socialist appeal of material analysis in favor of looking at the stories we create to describe our experienced reality.

 “Every action, every decision, every choice is a vote to make reality what you want it to be.
 Please help promote each other.”